 Connecting Hendrix students with Hendrix alumni is one of Career Term's biggest benefits.
 Our alumni are an incredible professional resource for students, and they are very eager to help students sharpen skills that will appeal to potential employers.
 They're proof positive that a broad, hands-on, rigorous liberal arts education from Hendrix prepares students for success after graduation.

-Career Term concludes with a morning of service projects in the local community because students learn about themselves, their values, and the needs of the world around them when they serve others.
+Career Term begins with a morning of service projects in the local community because students learn about themselves, their values, and the needs of the world around them when they serve others.